GuiHeurich/checkout-test/README.md

 | 002          | Little table     | £45.00 |
 | 003          | Funky light      | £19.95 |

-These are the current promotional rules:
+And these are the current promotional rules:

 1. If you buy 2 or more very cheap chairs then the price drops to £8.50.
 2. If you spend over £60, then you get 10% off of your purchase.